redaoui97/inception/README.md

 -virtualization vs containarization: https://www.trianz.com/insights/containerization-vs-virtualization#:~:text=Containerization%20is%20a%20form%20of,isolate%20processes%20from%20one%20another.

 ### Virtualization
-Is a technology that lets you create usefule IT services using resources that are linked to hardware.
+Is a technology that lets you create useful IT services using resources that are linked to hardware.
 It allows you to use the physical machine by distriburing it's capabilities.

 #### Types of virtualization
 <ul>